PeterDrake/drakepedia/software_development/debugging.md

 Now that you can reproduce the problem, several approaches are available for hunting down the bug.
 ### Debugging
 #### Viewing Error Messages
 Java's error messages are usually quite helpful (compared to other programming languages).
 When an exception or error occurs, you are told the type of problem (e.g., `NullPointerException`) and given a stack trace of where it occurred.
 Go through the stack trace line by line from the top until you find a line that is in your code (as opposed to in a standard library, which is unlikely to contain a bug).
 Click on the line number to go there in your code.
-What, on this line, could have caused that exception?
+Ask yourself what, on this line, could have caused that exception?

 For example, if you have a `NullPointerException` on a line like